Kannil Theriyum Kathaikal: Production

 Kannil Theriyum Kathaikal was produced by playback singer A. L. Raghavan under Raja Meenakshi Films and was directed by the duo Devaraj–Mohan.
 Azhagapuri Azhagappan and Amuthavan wrote the dialogue, while T. Krishna was the editor.
 Film News Anandan worked as the film's public relations officer, and Marcus Bartley Junior was the cinematographer.
 The filming was held at locations such as Nagarjuna Sagar, Paritala in Andhra Pradesh.

 Soundtrack

 The soundtrack consists of five songs.
 K. V. Mahadevan, G. K. Venkatesh, Shankar–Ganesh (a duo), T. R. Pappa (credited as Agathiyar) and Ilaiyaraaja composed one song each.
+Ilaiyaraaja composed the film's score.
 The song "Naan Oru Ponnoviyam" is set in the Carnatic raga known as Mohanam.

+Critical reception

+Naagai Dharuman of Anna praised the actors, dialogues, music, cinematography and direction.